Configure Teleport to Create Host Users | Teleport

 The session can then proceed as usual.
 When the SSH session ends, the user

 and their home directory will be kept on the machine.
-It is possible to remove the user
+It is possible to remove automatic host users

 by setting